dhelonious/mastodon-snap/README.md

     sudo mastodon-server.get-certificate

-Congratulations!
-You now have your very own Mastodon instance!
+🥳 Congratulations!
+You now have your very own Mastodon instance! 🎉

-> Note that some usernames such as `admin` and `administrator` are reserved by Mastodon.
-See below for a complete list.
+> Note that an administrator account with a randomly generated password is created during setup.
+Some usernames such as `admin` and `administrator` are reserved by Mastodon.
+See the [FAQ](docs/faq.md) for a full list.

+> Note: Be patient, the creation of an account takes some time.

 # 📦 Installation